27 ways to land your first job in Graphic Design + How I did it

 Whilst I was busy wondering what education I was missing at university, I developed important, real-life skills in the workplace, where it mattered.
 Managing and motivating colleagues, building relationships, meeting deadlines within set budgets and problem solving helped build the foundations for running my own business later down the line.

-Despite the many late nights in the office and the promotion, I remained unfulfilled and I decided that my job would have to suffer in order to achieve my dream.
-I enrolled at the London College of Communication and took a series of night-classes that would span across 3 years.
+Despite the promotion, I remained unfulfilled and I decided that my job would have to suffer in order to achieve my dream.
+I enrolled at the London College of Communication and took a series of courses in the evenings that would span across 3 years.

 My eyes were opened immediately as I stepped through the university doors.
 Incredible designs, created by students, adorned the walls and provided me with a huge sense of inspiration and purpose.

 “Each of us had experienced an unfulfilling career and were desperate for change.”